hello/hello-admin/README.md

     ```
   3. Deploy the change to a version, let's say `setup`
   4. Do all the steps stated above for local, except that the base url now is https://setup-dot-hello-admin.appspot.com instead of http://localhost:8080
-  5. Revert the change to bring back restriction on prod for all other versions
+  5. Revert the change to bring back restriction on prod for all other versions.
+It maybe a good idea to keep a `setup` version always available around just in case.

 - Update Current Credentials
   1. Visit: https://appengine.google.com/datastore/explorer?&app_id=s~hello-admin